isomerpages/tp-virtualcampus/_events/Sports/Sports Appreciation Dinner 2026.md

 TP.</p>
 <p>AY2025/26 also marked an exciting sporting calendar for TP, where we were
 given so many reasons to cheer and unite as an institution!
-Our athletes exemplified what the Team Temasek spirit is all about with these stellar achievements:</p>
+Our athletes exemplified what the Team Temasek spirit was all about with these stellar achievements:</p>
 <p>🏆 <strong>POL-ITE Games:</strong> 16 Gold, 9 Silver 4 Bronze medals
 <br>🥈🥉 <strong>IVP Games:</strong> 3 Silver and 3 Bronze medals</p>